Piastri Triumphs in the 2025 Chinese Grand Prix, Secures McLaren 1-2 Finish

 Pirelli’s Forecast and Tire Management

-The Final Laps and the Closing Stages
+The Final Laps and Closing Stages

 Post-Race Quotes and Reactions

-Oscar Piastri was elated with his victory.
-“It’s been an incredible weekend from start to finish,” said Piastri.
-“The car’s been pretty mega the whole time.
+Oscar Piastri was overjoyed with his victory: “It’s been an incredible weekend from start to finish.
+The car’s been pretty mega the whole time.
 Today was a bit of a surprise with how the tires behaved, but I’m just super proud of the whole weekend.
 This is what I feel like I deserved from last week.
 The team did a mega job with the 1-2.
 I’m very, very happy.”

 What’s Next?

-One thought on “Piastri Triumphs in the 2025 Chinese Grand Prix, Secures McLaren 1-2 Finish”
+2 thoughts on “Piastri Triumphs in the 2025 Chinese Grand Prix, Secures McLaren 1-2 Finish”